 3. What IDs are accepted for SIM card registration?

-You can use any valid government-issued ID such as passport, PhilSys national ID< driver's license, etc. bearing your photo (for identity verification) to register your SIM card.
+You can use any valid government-issued ID, such as your passport, PhilSys national ID, driver's license, etc., bearing your photo (for identity verification) to register your SIM card.

 4. What is the SIM card registration process for children below 18 or those who don’t have valid IDs?

 You can register a minor’s SIM card under the parent’s or legal guardian’s name.